Aeron chair: Development

 The suspended "pellicle" mesh seat and backrest are moulded into glass-fiber reinforced plastic frames.
 The Aeron chair is made out of recycled materials, and 94 percent of the chair itself is recyclable.
 It was available in three sizes, A (smallest), B and C (largest), and originally included a height-adjustable lumbar support pad.
 In 2002, an updated ergonomic support system called PostureFit was introduced to improve lower back support.
 In 2005, the arms switched from a dial to a lever to loosen for height adjustment.
 Variants produced include a wheelless version with a flat base named the Aeron Side Chair, and a higher version with a footrest named the Aeron Stool.

 In 2016, Herman Miller released a redesigned version of the chair named the Aeron Remastered, later sold and marketed as simply Aeron.
 Chadwick contributed to the updated design, Stumpf having died in 2006.
 It includes an updated suspension system, better spine support, a redesigned denser mesh and a re-engineered tilt.
 Some components that were previously aluminum were switched to plastic.
 The original version of the chair was given the retronym "Aeron Classic".

+In 2026, Herman Miller announced a further update, adding new colorways and material changes, including a generatively engineered aluminium base.